dangminhduc/security-speciality-note/README.md

 ## Config
 - Basicly using AWS Config to track resources's changes.
 - Custom config rule can be trigger via resource's change events or periodically at maximum interval of 1 hour
+- When a Config rule become non-complaint, a runbook from AWS System Manager Automation can be executed as a remediation action(ex: Publish SNS notification, create an Jira issue)

 ## Cognito
 - Identity Pools can be use to give unauthenticated user to access AWS resources